cyntler/hamburger-react/readme.md

 <Hamburger onToggle={toggled => ...} />
 ```

-Or when providing your own state:
+Or by providing your own state:

 ```js
 const [isOpen, setOpen] = useState(false)